The 3rd number on a blood pressure reading represents the pulse rate, indicating heartbeats per minute during measurement.

 Heart Rate Variability (HRV) refers to fluctuations between consecutive heartbeat intervals rather than just average beats per minute shown by typical monitors.
 While standard cuffs don’t measure HRV directly through the third number displayed, understanding its connection helps appreciate why simple pulse counts matter too.

-Higher HRV generally indicates better autonomic nervous system flexibility and cardiac adaptability under stress conditions.
-Lower HRV has associations with increased risk for cardiovascular disease progression.
+Higher HRV is often considered a sign of better autonomic nervous system flexibility and cardiac adaptability under stress conditions.
+Lower HRV has been associated in research with poorer cardiovascular and stress-related health patterns, though HRV is not usually diagnosed from a standard home blood pressure reading.

 Though most home devices don’t calculate HRV explicitly from blood pressure measurements, knowing your average resting pulse from that third number provides a baseline from which further assessments can be made using specialized tools if needed.